 Integrate world-class maths teaching methods into your own teaching practice

-Get an introduction to Asian maths teaching methods for primary education, with this course from Macmillan Education and University of Southampton.
+Get an introduction to Asian maths teaching methods for primary education, such as the Bar Model, with this course from Macmillan Education and University of Southampton.

-You’ll understand how to integrate Asian maths teaching methods into your own teaching practice.
+You’ll also understand how to integrate Asian maths teaching methods into your own teaching practice.

 - An overview of the key features of Asian classrooms and maths pedagogies.